barbell-math/util/src/argparse/README.md

 list of all the values that were provided with the argument, provided that they are in the allowed list of values.
 Many values can be provided with a single argument or many flags can be provided with a single argument, as shown in the example arguments below the argument example.
-Note that given the design of this translator the list can contain any type, as long as the underlying type has a translator of it's own.
+The `ListValue` translator can work with any type as long as it has a translator.

 https://github.com/barbell-math/util/blob/d4b081dad4b35c30ca0bb67e6ed603ca04059a3b/src/argparse/examples/SimpleExamples_test.go#L212-L232
 https://github.com/barbell-math/util/blob/d4b081dad4b35c30ca0bb67e6ed603ca04059a3b/src/argparse/examples/SimpleExamples_test.go#L239

 5. Selector argument.
 This will accept a single value as long as that value is in the predefined set of allowed values.
-As with the list argument, the selector translator can work with any type as long as it has an underlying translator of it's own.
+The `Selector` translator can work with any type as long as it has a translator.

 https://github.com/barbell-math/util/blob/d4b081dad4b35c30ca0bb67e6ed603ca04059a3b/src/argparse/examples/SimpleExamples_test.go#L260-L278